zallin93/java-styleguide/java/README.md

 ## Comments
+### General
 Comments are the most useful text in any application.
 Without them, no one would understand the spaghetti code you wrote when you were drinking last night.

 Even when I find myself 4 PBR's deep, I am able to relatively easily figure out what my code is doing if I have comments in my code.

+### Author Tags
+Credit should be given where credit is due.
+When writing your original code, it is generally a good idea to mark yourself at the top of the file with an *@author* tag.
+It's not that we are trying to be smug about how much of the code base we are responsible for.
+Rather, it is letting other devs know, "Hey, Zach Allin wrote this code.
+If you have questions, I'm probably one of the first resources you have available.
+After you RTFM."

+#### Respecting Author Tags
+Again, credit should be given where credit is due.
+If you are working on an existing codebase (which you probably are), previous developers have likely marked their territory with *@author* tags.
+Be a decent dude (or dudette), and leave their original tags, especially if a decent portion of the previous code base remains after you are done adding your feature, or fixing a reported bug.

+None of us enjoys explaining to management why it took 3 days to read through and understand the code instead of asking a 30 second question to the previous senior dev, whose *@author* tag was removed 50 commits ago.

+It's also nice to be able to shift the blame to the previous incompetent dev team when shit hits the fan.

 ## Testing